moechofe/lowresrmx/asset.dev/manual.md

 Real example, a game where the player needs to enter a sequence of digits while the computer tries to prevent it:

     'perturb player input
-    sub perturb
+    SUB perturb
         if cursor.x<10 then print str$(rnd(9));
-    end sub
+    END SUB

     'handle player input
-    sub handle(c$)
+    SUB handle(c$)
         a=asc(c$)
-        if a=8 then call delete
+        IF a=8 THEN CALL delete
-        if a<48 or a>57 then exit sub
+        IF a<48 or a>57 THEN EXIT SUB
-        if rnd<0.3 then call perturb
+        IF rnd<0.3 THEN CALL perturb
-        if cursor.x<10 then print c$;
+        IF cursor.x<10 THEN PRINT c$;
-    end sub
+    END SUB

     'delete last character
-    sub delete
+    SUB delete
-        if cursor.x=0 then exit sub
+        IF cursor.x=0 THEN EXIT SUB
-        locate cursor.x-1,cursor.y
+        LOCATE cursor.x-1,cursor.y
-        text cursor.x,cursor.y," "
+        TEXT cursor.x,cursor.y," "
-    end sub
+    END SUB

     'check if input is correct
-    sub check(r$)
+    SUB check(r$)
         r$="       "
-        text 0,2,"       "
+        TEXT 0,2,"       "
-        if cursor.x<10 then exit sub
+        IF cursor.x<10 THEN EXIT SUB
         ok=-1
-        for i=0 to 9
+        FOR i=0 TO 9
-            if cell.c(i,1)-208<>i then ok=0
+            IF CELL.C(i,1)-208<>i THEN ok=0
-        next i
+        NEXT i
         r$="failure"
-        if ok then r$="success"
+        IF ok THEN r$="success"
-    end sub
+    END SUB

     'main game
-    print "write number form 0 to 9" result$="       "
+    PRINT "write number form 0 to 9" result$="       "
-    keyboard on
+    KEYBOARD ON
-    randomize timer
+    RANDOMIZE TIMER
-    do
+    DO
-        k$=inkey$
+        k$=INKEY$
-        if k$<>"" then call handle(k$)
+        IF k$<>"" THEN CALL handle(k$)
-        wait vbl
+        WAIT VBL
-        call check(result$)
+        CALL check(result$)
-        text 0,2,result$
+        TEXT 0,2,result$
-    loop
+    LOOP

 `EXIT SUB` command will exit the `SUB`.

-> Using [`GOTO`](#goto) inside a procedure is NOT RECOMMENDED, especially if the destination target is outside of the body.
+> Using `GOTO` inside a procedure is NOT RECOMMENDED, especially if the destination target is outside of the body.
 It will permanently increase the stack size without any possibility to reduce it.

 > Using `GOSUB` inside a procedure that jumps to a label outside of the body is NOT RECOMMENDED because the scope of the procedure will be used to execute the instructions.